🇦🇺 Australia

 ✓ MARA · Last reviewed: March 2026 · 5 min read · MARN 2518872

-Office Managers can migrate to Australia via two employer-sponsored pathways: the 482 Temporary Skill Shortage visa for short-term work, or the 186 Employer Nomination Scheme for permanent residency.
-Both require VETASSESS skills assessment and employer sponsorship.
+Office managers can migrate to Australia via the 482 Temporary Skill Shortage visa (2 years) or 186 Employer Nomination Scheme (permanent).
+Both pathways require VETASSESS skills assessment and employer sponsorship.

 Key Facts